cptwunderlich/adventofcode2017/README.md

 I hate to say it, but I really had my difficulties with this one.

 ## Day 8

 Executing some simple conditional instructions on registers.
 This one was super easy.
 I used python3 again, so I'd have an easy time parsing the input.
 I basically just rearranged the parts of the string and added a defaultdict on top, so I could just "eval" (exec) the strings.

+## Day 9

+Parsing of nested braces with ignores, negation etc.
+Another simple, nice one.
+Used Python again.
+For part 1 I had a nice structure, where I put handlers into a dict, using a NOP-lambda as default for get.
+So basically a "one function per symbol" approach.
+I did have some duplication with regards to negation and ignores in the functions though, but the main loop was as simple as possible.
+I had to change that somewhat for part 2, where the ignored characters had to be counted.
+So in this version, there is an if-block with three "modes" and the final one uses the simplified "method in a dictionary per symbol" approach from before.